gabrielfagundez/malva/README.md

 Disabling Fortran is needed since we are working with C++ instead of Fortran.

-After that, you have to clone this repository, and configure Malva modifying the `environment` file.
+After that, you have to clone this repository using `git clone https://github.com/gabrielfagundez/malva`, and configure Malva modifying the `environment` file.

 Then, execute the following command: